-The largest increase and decrease at the state level - New Mexico and Missouri, respectively - are attributable to a major increase or loss of part-time or student reporters covering the statehouse.
+The largest increase and decrease at the state level - Nebraska and Missouri, respectively - are attributable to a major increase or loss of student reporters covering the statehouse.
 Still, some states also have experienced notable changes in the number of full-time statehouse reporters.
 This includes California, which has 21 more full-time reporters on the beat than in 2014, and Texas, where there are now 16 fewer full-time reporters covering the Capitol than there were eight years ago.